Hamish McMaster, Owner & Founder of Water By Nature, puts you through River Language 101 so you’re up to speed on whitewater lingo!

-It can be hard when you first go on a rafting holiday to get to grips with what the guides are talking about!
-So here are a few of the essentials to ensure you’ll know exactly what they are talking about and sound like a “riverguru” by the time you come back home.
+When you first go on a rafting holiday, it can be hard to get to grips with what the guides are talking about!
+So here are a few of the essentials to ensure you’ll be fluent on the raft and sound like a “riverguru” by the time you come back home.

 Put In: The place where you launch the rafts into the river.
 Guide will give a safety talk before you start rafting and give you paddle instructions.